creerjeuvideoseul/renpy_auto_translate_by_openai/README.md

 - Step 2 : For each line to translate, we send a prompt + the text to translate, we get the answer, stock in cache
 - Step 3 : Rewrite rpy with translation.

+The script handles interrupts in the event of api problems.
+It will pick up where it left off (with an F5).
+The script uses a CACHE system to avoid translating the same sentence twice, from one file to another.

 ************************************************************